 - Transition packs are provided for children with significant needs.
 If required, the school will produce a support plan, care plan or care protocol.

 - Transition meetings are carried out between educational providers and parents before transition.

-- Parents of children with a Statement of Need/ EHC plan are actively involved with the transition process.
+- Parents of children with an EHC plan are actively involved with the transition process.
 Our SENDCo will visit other providers with parents on request.
-At the Year 5 Annual Review, our SENCo will discuss appropriate Secondary Provision with parents of children with statements.
+At the Year 5 Annual Review, our SENDCo will discuss appropriate Secondary Provision with parents of children with statements.

 - Teachers and SENDCo pay particular attention to preparing pupils with SEND for transfer to secondary school.
 SENDCos from the secondary school a child is transferring to are invited to attend Annual Reviews in Year 6.
 Transition interventions which help children prepare for secondary school are held in the last academic year.

 What support and training within the school is available to parents and carers?

 Training for parents has included in the past 12 months: